will-chh/522_grp31_Abalone_Age_Prediction/README.md

 #### Step 4: Run the analysis with the following commands
 Open the Terminal on the jupyter lab on your brower, which is also the Command Line Interface, and run the following commands.

+1. Cleaning up all the output files if there are outdated outputs, otherwise, when you run the script, all outputs will automatically get overwritten as well.

+You can clear all outputs by running `make clean` in the terminal CLI.

+2. Running the Analysis and rendering the reports:

 You have two options here:
 #### Automated Make Commands (make analysis and make report)